vtraag/tikz-colorbrewer/README.md

 # Installation

-Simply put the style files (`*.sty`) in a directory where LaTeX can find your files.
+Simply put the files in a directory where LaTeX can find your files.
 On linux, for example, put these files in `~/texmf/tex/latex/colorbrewer/` (you might have to create the directory).
 Then run `texhash` to update the definitions.

 # Usage